sategie/Taste-of-Naija/README.md

     3. Under *Pages*, select the *main* branch from the dropdown menu in the *Branch* section and click on *Save*.

 The project is live at https://sategie.github.io/Taste-of-Naija/

+## Credit

+- Content

+    - The idea for the Header HTML and CSS was taken from Code Institute's Love Running project.

+    - The idea to use flexbox for the Menu section was taken from a Youtube Video: 'Create a Restaurant Menu with HTML & CSS Grid + Flexbox'

+    - The fonts used for the project were obtained from Google Fonts.

+- Media

+    - The images used in the project were downloaded mostly from Unsplash.

+## Acknowledgements

+- I am extremely grateful to my family for supporting me in my coding journey thus far.

+- Special thanks go to my mentor Brian Macharia who gave me useful tips and improvement areas to enable me complete the project.

+- Last but not least, I would like to thank the Code Institute communitiy on Slack for helping me out whenever I had HTML/CSS related questions.